nark/WiredSwift/README.md

 To learn more about the Wired 2.0 specification you can visit this documentation: [http://wired.read-write.fr/spec.html](http://wired.read-write.fr/spec.html) and read the orginal code of the `libwired` C library: [https://github.com/nark/libwired](https://github.com/nark/libwired)

+### Interactive socket

+The `Connection` class provides two ways of handling messages:

+* connection instance is set as `interactive` so it will automatically manage a listening loop in a separated thread and dispatch receive message through `ConnectionDelegate` protocol to registered delegates in the main thread.
+This is the default behavior.
+* connection instance is NOT `interactive`, and in that case you have to handle every message read/write transactions by yourself using `Connection.readMessage()` and `Connection.sendMessage()` methods.
+This for example is used for transfers separated connections that have different behaviors.

+Set the `interactive` attribute to `false` before calling `Connection.connect()` if you want to use uninteractive mode.

 ### Client Info Delegate

-The `Connection` class provieds the `ClientInfoDelegate` to return custom values for `wired.info.application.name`, `wired.info.application.version` and `wired.info.application.build` of the `wired.client_info` message.
+The `Connection` class provides the `ClientInfoDelegate` to return custom values for `wired.info.application.name`, `wired.info.application.version` and `wired.info.application.build` of the `wired.client_info` message.

     extension Controller: ClientInfoDelegate {
         func clientInfoApplicationName(for connection: Connection) -> String? {